Torres del Paine National Park

 The city of Valparaiso, capital of the homonymous region, is one of the most important commercial and military ports in Chile.
 It is located 116 km NW of Santiago, the national capital.
 The port city is characterized by its rugged geography and the idiosyncrasy of its inhabitants, it has also been the source of inspiration for many songs about its hills, the beautiful "porteñas" (women of Valparaiso) and all kinds of life stories.

-Valparaiso has more than 300,000 inhabitants, making it the third largest city after Santiago and Concepcion, but Greater Valparaiso, which includes the neighboring communes to which is currently connected, reaches a population of over one million inhabitants, the second urban center in Chile.
+Valparaiso has more than 300,000 inhabitants, making it the third largest city after Santiago and Concepcion, but Greater Valparaiso, which includes the neighboring municipalities currently connected, reaches a population of over one million inhabitants, the second urban center in Chile.

 Hills of Valparaiso

 The chain of more than 40 hills that surround its bay is one of the city's quintessential postcard images, its architecture uniquely adapted to the steep slopes.
-These hills, hallmark of the port, are actually different areas of the same mountain range.
+These hills, the port's hallmark, are actually different areas of the same mountain range.
 Among the most representative "cerros" (hills) are:

-Cerro Concepcion, whose name comes from the old fort that stood there for the defense of the city.
+Cerro Concepcion, whose name comes from the ancient fort that stood there for the defense of the city.
 The old buildings show the influence of the first European settlers who arrived in the area.
-Cerro Concepción was chosen by the German immigrants responsible for the current urban layout of this area, highlighting its viewpoints, beautiful gardens and elegant mansions.
+Cerro Concepcion was chosen by the German immigrants who are responsible for the current urban layout of this area, highlighting its viewpoints, beautiful gardens and elegant mansions.

 Hotel Palacio Astoreca, Valparaiso, Chile.